When to test and how to prep

 Step 1: Look at your overall (superscore) and section scores to determine which exam sections need the most work.

-Plan to work on the weakest exam section first, or to allocate more time for it in daily or weekly study.
-This is strategizing to pull up the weaker areas while also gaining overall.
+- Plan to work on the weakest exam section first, or allocate more time to it in your daily or weekly study.
+This helps pull up weaker areas while also improving your overall score.

 Step 2: Analyze your score report at the question level.

-Time is often a key factor during prep, and we may have to prioritize how to spend it.
-Analyzing our incorrects is much higher yield overall than going through ALL questions.
+Time is often a limiting factor during prep, so you’ll usually need to prioritize how you spend it.
+Reviewing your incorrect answers is typically much higher-yield than reviewing all questions.

-Consider using a template such as this one to analyze your missed questions and label the source of the problem, whether unknown content or a test approach issue.
-Issues in test approach, such as rushing, missing key details, overthinking, and doubting ourselves, are a matter of thinking and behavior and will continue to get in the way of answering correctly, even in situations where we do know the necessary content.
+Consider using a template such as this one to analyze missed questions and label the source of the problem (unknown content vs. a test-approach issue).
+Test-approach issues - such as rushing, missing key details, overthinking, and doubting yourself - are patterns of thinking and behavior.
+They can cause wrong answers even when you do know the content.

 Step 3: Address needed content and strategies by working through this prep course textbook.

-Work on any thinking and test behavior issues you’ve identified by implementing psych strategies as you do practice questions in each section.
+- You can jump to a particular exam section’s chapter first, or mix chapters from different sections each day - choose the approach that matches your content priorities.
+Work on any thinking and test behavior issues you identified by implementing psych strategies as you do practice questions in each section.

 Here are several common thinking and test behavior issues with a strategy to implement: